drowzie/CCSDS123-Issue-2/ccsds123issue2/SOFTWARE/README.md

 # CCSDS123 Issue 2
 An implementation of CCSDS 123 Issue 2.
-An hybrid encoder is implemented but the decoder is not implemented yet(soon(tm)).
-If compiling with warnings enabled (eg Wall) there will be loads of errors because 6 months in this project i found out that it was not enabled during development.
-Sample adaptive works perfectly.
+The hybrid encoder is implemented but the decoder is not implemented as there was little to no time by the time i had to write the thesis.
+Sample adaptive works but not crossing from BSQ to BIP/Decoding BSQ to BIP...etc.
+The same problem is also in Issue 1 in this repository.
+This project should work as a reference to build upon where i have done some testing with the reference images/compressed images provided by CCSDS.
+There is support for reading 16bit/32bit big endian/low endian but i did not insert it into the available arguments for when to use 16/32 in the code.
+One would have to manually change the conversion function in the code if used.
 ## Building the program using CMAKE
 Requirements:
 * CMAKE